-Of all the innumerable riders upon the post-Halloween slasher wave, the revival of the Psycho "franchise" by 1983's Psycho II and our subject for today, 1986's Psycho III, must count among the most curious.
+Of all the innumerable riders upon the post-Halloween slasher wave, the revival of the Psycho "franchise," by 1983's Psycho II and our subject for today, 1986's Psycho III, must count among the most curious.
 For starters, the mere fact they really are direct sequels to Alfred Hitchcock's monumental ur-slasher Psycho is already mildly astonishing, considering that it was rarely beyond the imaginations of the producers of such films to slap a brand name onto an unrelated product and call it a continuation.
 Maybe it was the very reputation they sought to exploit that gave them pause.
 Whatever it was, the pair of Psychos that Universal produced were clearly conceived of as classier affairs than your average dead teenager film.
-This was, of course, mostly theoretical.
+Needless to say, this was mostly theoretical.

 And yes: it would be easy to dismiss Psycho's sequels as crass cash-ins, because, of course, they are.
 But the idea that they cheapen Psycho by associating a masterpiece with trash assumes that Hitchcock's Psycho wasn't pretty damned trashy already, and I don't believe anybody who's ever seen and enjoyed the film could honestly deny that it was simply superbly trashy.
 Even so, time and fame and prestige—and the elevation of Hitchcock from competent thrillmaker to cinematic god—demanded a certain amount of caution, which is why Psycho II was carefully constructed to live up to the legacy left behind by the Master of Suspense, with no-joke department heads like cinematographer Dean Cundey and composer Jerry Goldsmith, and a director chosen in part for his personal connection to Hitchcock, USC alumnus Richard Franklin, whose superfandom for Hitch had evolved into a legitimate friendship.